 Australia will look to qualify four additional Olympic boat classes for Tokyo

-Bellis and Ross return to the PR2 Mixed Double in a bid to qualify for Tokyo 2020 Paralympics
+Albury and Ross combine for PR2 Mixed Double in a bid to qualify for Tokyo 2020 Paralympics

-Rowing Australia today announced the squads and crews set to compete at the 2020 World Rowing Cups 2 and 3 as well as the Final Olympic and Paralympic Qualification Regattas later this year.
+Rowing Australia today announced the squads and crews for the 2021 Australian Rowing Team, along with the crews that will contest the Final Olympic and Paralympic Qualification Regattas later this year.

-Rowing Australia will also select, from the male and female sculling squads, a Men’s Double Scull and Women’s Quadruple Scull to contest the Final Olympic Qualification Regatta.
+Rowing Australia will also select, from the male sculling group, a Men’s Double Scull, while Harriet Hudson, Ria Thompson, Rowena Meredith and Caitlin Cronin will combine in the Women’s Quadruple Scull for the Final Olympic Qualification Regatta.

-In addition to Bellis and Ross selection, Erik Horrie has been selected to also compete at World Rowing Cup 2 and the 2020 International Para-Rowing Regatta in the PR1 Men’s Single Scull, while the PR3 Mixed Coxed Four, which will be selected at the start of April, will also compete at these two events.
+In addition to Albury and Ross selection, Erik Horrie has been selected to the PR1 Men’s Single Scull, while the PR3 Mixed Coxed Four has been named as Thomas Birtwhistle, James Talbot, Alexandra Viney, Nikki Ayers and coxswain Renae Domaschenz.
 Both the PR1 Men’s Single Scull and the PR3 Mixed Coxed Four are qualified boat classes for the Tokyo 2020 Paralympic Games.

-The squads and crews for the World Rowing Cups and Final Qualification Regattas can be viewed by clicking here.
+The squads and crews for the Australian Rowing Team training in Australia and the Final Qualification Regattas can be viewed by clicking here.
+Final crews for the Australian Olympic and Paralympic Teams will be announced by the AOC and PA in due course